tenchi-security/zanshin-cli/README.md

 #### `zanshin organization scan_target list`

-Lists the scan targets of organization this user has direct access to.
+List the scan targets of an organization the user has direct access to.

 **Usage**: